 The preparation of financial statements in compliance with IFRS requires management to make certain critical accounting estimates.
 It also requires management to exercise judgment in applying the Company's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in note 4.

-3. Significant accounting policies
+3. Material accounting policies

-These financial statements are prepared in accordance with International Financial Reporting Standards.
-The significant policies are detailed as follows:
+These financial statements are prepared in accordance with IFRS.
+The significant accounting policies are detailed as follows:

 (a) Revenue recognition